jg-digital-media/jgdm_wordpress_theme/readme.md

 ### [Get Day Link](https://developer.wordpress.org/reference/functions/get_day_link/) get_day_link() - Has 3 required parameters, Year of post, month of post, day of post

 ## Log

+### v2.4
++ The idea was to have 2 lists of posts... the main Blog post type `home.php` and the Blog Posts custom post type `index.php`.
+It's technically impossible but works if you don't include a 404 template. `index.php` is the catch-all template and that is what it is used for.
+It's the Template Hierarchy.

 ### v2.3
 + Category Templates - included specific category slug templates